-You will hear conflicting reports even from different people online as to how Facebook ads work.
+You will hear conflicting reports even from different people online as to how Facebook ads work (and how to advertise on Facebook).

 The best approach is always to: